SichangHe/igem-2022-dku-backup/src/attributions.md

 helped the team adopt to the workflow on GitLab.
 Helped with protein modeling using RoseTTAFold, Robetta, and PyMOL.

+### Jasmine Santos

+Conceptualized details of the cell surface display technology project during preliminary brainstorming and provided proof of concept.
+Wrote initial abstract and refined the general methodology framework.
+Built protein models for candidate microbes via Alphafold and Haddock and evaluated fidelity of each model via quantiative metrics.
+Modelled growth of chosen microbe model computationally.

 ### Yuxiang He

 Built a 3D model for the drug delivery system.